Ekipchirchir/Ferris-Wheel--Css-animation/README.md

 # Ferris-Wheel--Css-animation.
 Created Ferris Wheel using Css.
-There  here are the major css concepts for someone who wants to create one like this:
+These here are the major css concepts for someone who wants to create one like this:
 1. Key frames.
 2. Animation timing functions.
 3. Animation durations.